The Delegation Pattern¶

 Pre-condition: There exists a contract, on which controller Party A has a choice and intends to delegate execution of the choice to Party B. In this example, the owner of a Coin contract intends to delegate the Transfer choice.

 template Coin with owner: Party issuer: Party amount: Decimal delegates : [Party] where signatory issuer, owner observer delegates

 choice Transfer : ContractId TransferProposal with newOwner: Party controller owner do create TransferProposal with coin=this; newOwner

 - Delegation Contract

 - Principal, the original coin owner, is the signatory of delegation contract CoinPoA.
 This signatory is required to authorize the Transfer choice on coin.

-template CoinPoA with attorney: Party principal: Party where signatory principal controller principal can WithdrawPoA : () do return ()
+template CoinPoA with attorney: Party principal: Party where signatory principal observer attorney choice WithdrawPoA : () controller principal do return ()

 - Whether or not the Attorney party should be a signatory of CoinPoA is subject to the business agreements between Principal and Attorney.
 For simplicity, in this example, Attorney is not a signatory.

 - Attorney is the controller of the Delegation choice on the contract.
 Within the choice, Principal exercises the choice Transfer on the Coin contract.